sifive/riscv-isa-sim-lib-demo/src/xperimental/README.md

 This an example of how to add custom extensions to Spike.

-We define 2 custom extensions, which can be dynamically linked with Spike (XPERIA and XPERIB)
+We define 2 custom extensions, which can be dynamically linked with Spike (XPERIA and XPERIV)

 * XPERIA is a scalar extension, which include 1 instruction
 * XPERIV is a vector extension, which include 1 instruction